ulisesantana/ubuntuReady/README.md

 ## Aditional steps

 ubuntuReady update and install all you need for your Ubuntu, but not configure anything.
 I mean, ubuntuReady download Royal Theme and Numix Circle Icons, but doesn't set it.
 For this you must use **Unity Tweak Tool** as I show down.
+Open Unity Tweak Tools:

+Go to *Appereance > Themes*

 ![Set Royal Theme](https://github.com/ulisesantana/ubuntuReady/raw/master/img/setTheme.png)

-*Appereance > Themes*
+Go to *Appereance > Icons*

-![Set Numix Circle Icons](https://github.com/ulisesantana/ubuntuReady/raw/master/img/setIcons.png) *Appereance > Icons*
+![Set Numix Circle Icons](https://github.com/ulisesantana/ubuntuReady/raw/master/img/setIcons.png)